-- 6.2 Crash and Incident Reporting: Recommendations for Manufacturers and Other Entities - MOE 10.
-MOEs should design ADS to record vehicle location, behavior sensor data, and the HMI.
+6.2 Crash and Incident Reporting

+MOE 27.
+Design ADS data loggers to record data using standards such as SAE International J3197 to record ADS data, vehicle, behavior sensor data, and the HMI.
+ADS data loggers should synchronize with EDM modules.
 Manufacturers should record 360-degree video data of the vehicle's operating environment.
-Law enforcement should be provided with access to this information as well as a minimum of 30 seconds precrash through the end of the crash event (cessation of involved vehicle movement) for completing a proper investigation. - MOE 11.
-In addition to complying with the requirements of 49 CFR Part 563, manufacturers should make DCM information retrievable in a standard, nonproprietary format for ready access by those duly authorized. - MOE 12.
-MOEs should include time stamping and GPS location in DCM data.
+Law enforcement should be provided with access to this information as well as a minimum of 30 seconds pre-crash through the end of the crash event (cessation of involved vehicle movement) for completing a proper investigation.

+- MOE 28.
+In addition to complying with the requirements of 49 CFR Part 563, manufacturers should make DCM information retrievable in a standard, nonproprietary format for ready access by those duly authorized. - MOE 29.
+Manufacturers and other entities should include time stamping and GPS location in DCM data.

-6.3 Criminal Activity: Recommendations for Manufacturers and Other Entities
+6.3 Criminal Activity

-- MOE 13.
-The MOE, operating in jurisdictions not requiring ADS-equipped vehicle permits, should require the designated test user to pass a background check, including, but not limited to, a driver history review and a criminal history check, prior to authorization to operate an ADS-equipped test vehicle. - MOE 14.
-The MOE, operating in jurisdictions not requiring ADS-equipped vehicle permits, should disqualify a test user who has a criminal record or poor driving history from operating an ADS-equipped test vehicle.

-MOE 15.
-MOEs should ensure ADS-equipped vehicles leave an electronic fingerprint that can allow tracing of input data to whomever initiated the activity.
+- MOE 30.
+The manufacturer or other entity, operating in jurisdictions not requiring ADS-equipped vehicle permits, should require the designated test user to pass a background check, including, but not limited to, a driver history review and a criminal history check, prior to authorization to operate an ADS-equipped test vehicle. - MOE 31.
+The manufacturer or other entity, operating in jurisdictions not requiring ADS-equipped vehicle permits, should disqualify a test user who has a criminal record or poor driving history from operating an ADS-equipped test vehicle in a test environment. - MOE 32.
+Manufacturers and other entities should ensure ADS-equipped vehicles leave an electronic fingerprint that can allow tracing of input data to whomever initiated the activity.

-6.4 Distracted Driving: Recommendations for Manufacturers and Other Entities
+6.4 Distracted Driving

-- MOE 16.
-MOEs should minimize distractions in ADS-equipped vehicles. - MOE 17.
-MOEs should prohibit users from all added distracting activities when testing any ADS-equipped vehicle. - MOE 18 MOEs should incorporate technology to alert the "driver" when the ADS cannot maintain or complete the driving task and the "driver" needs to assume control of vehicle operation. - MOE 19.
-MOEs should design ADS-equipped vehicles with a means of identifying when a vehicle is in automated mode to facilitate effective enforcement of distracted driving laws (e.g., so an officer knows if using a handheld device is legal at the time of observation). - MOE 20.
-MOEs should minimize distractions in ADS-equipped vehicles with part time self-driving features. - MOE 21.
-Manufacturers should incorporate technology that monitors the driver's awareness (e.g., monitoring the eyes or hand placement) with the vehicle prompting disengagement of activated self-driving mode if the driver is not paying sufficient attention to the DDT.
+MOE 33.
+Manufacturers and other entities should minimize distractions in ADS-equipped vehicles.

+- MOE 34.
+Manufacturers and other entities should prohibit users from all added distracting activities when testing ADS-equipped vehicles. - MOE 35.
+Manufacturers and other entities should incorporate technology to alert the "driver" when the ADS cannot maintain or complete the driving task and the "driver" needs to assume control of vehicle operation. - MOE 36.
+Manufacturers and other entities should design ADS-equipped vehicles with a means of identifying when the ADS is assuming control of the vehicles movements to facilitate effective enforcement of distracted driving laws (e.g., so an officer knows if using a hand-held device is legal at the time of observation). - MOE 37.
+Manufacturers and other entities should minimize distractions in ADAS-equipped vehicles with part-time self-driving features. - MOE 38.
+Manufacturers should incorporate technology that monitors the driver's awareness (monitoring eyes or hand placement) with the vehicle prompting disengagement of activated self-driving mode if the driver is not paying sufficient attention to the DDT.